Nurse Login

 9.3.4.
 Recommend changes to the Fund Holder investment manager when necessary.

 9.3.5.
-Review and inform Council on investment performance annually as part of the pension plan assessment and compliance report.
+Review and inform FAC on investment performance annually as part of the pension plan assessment and compliance report.

 9.4.1.
 Review and recommend changes, when necessary, to the pension plan funding policy.